 Echinoderms are a group of invertebrates that includes starfish, sea urchins, feather stars, sand dollars and other related creatures.
-They are only found in marine environments.
-The name ‘Echinoderm’ literally means ‘spiny skin’ when translated from ancient Greek.
-These spines are particularly noticeable on live sea urchins, but they are often lost when the specimen is dried or preserved in alcohol.
+They only live in marine environments.
+The name ‘echinoderm’ literally means ‘spiny skin’ when translated from ancient Greek.
+These spines are particularly noticeable on live sea urchins.
+When specimens are dried or kept in alcohol the spines often fall off.

-Many are stored in ground glass jars, whilst others have been placed in display jars and carefully mounted on a glass sheet in attractive patterns.
-Some starfish and sea urchins in our collections have been dried and are carefully stored in boxes and others are small enough to be preserved in fluid in a microscope slide.
+RAMM stores most of its echinoderm specimens in alcohol in ground glass jars.
+Others are in rectangular display jars and carefully mounted on a glass sheet in attractive patterns.
+Some starfish and sea urchins in our collections are dry and stored in boxes.
+Others are small enough to fit inside a microscope slide.

 Sladen and HMS Challenger

-Percy Sladen had a particular interest in Echinoderms.
-His knowledge of these attractive creatures brought him to the attention of Sir Charles Wyville Thompson; a Scottish scientist who was in charge of the Challenger expedition.
+Percy Sladen had a particular interest in echinoderms.
+His knowledge of these attractive creatures brought him to the attention of Sir Charles Wyville Thompson – a Scottish scientist who was in charge of the Challenger expedition.
 This oceanographic survey and collecting expedition took place on HMS Challenger between 1872 and 1876.
-Thompson asked Sladen to identify and describe the enormous wealth of Echinoderm material that was collected.
+Thompson asked Sladen to identify and describe the enormous wealth of Echinoderm material brought back from the voyage.

-Specimens from HMS Challenger can be found in Museums all over the world.
+Museums all over the world have specimens from HMS Challenger.
 A RAMM project has reunited them on a single website.
 Please explore HMS Challenger Collections.